 Choose "Edit a connection" option:

-Choose the network card to configure from the left pane and select "Edit" option on the right and hit ENTER key:
+Choose the network interface card to configure from the left pane and select "Edit" option on the right and hit ENTER key:

 Enter the IP address, netmask, gateway, and DNS details etc. Finally, Click OK to save the changes.